-Pursuant to section 134(3)(c) of the Act it is confirmed that the Directors have:
+Pursuant to section 134(3)(c) of the Act it is confirmed that the directors have:

-ii. selected such accounting policies and applied them consistently and made judgementsand estimates that are reasonable and prudent so as to give a true and fair view of thestate of affairs of the Company as at 31st March 2016 and of the profit of theCompany for that period;
+ii.
+Selected such accounting policies and applied them consistently and made judgementsand estimates that are reasonable and prudent so as to give a true and fair view of thestate of affairs of the Company as on 31st March 2020 and of the profit of theCompany for the year ended 31st March 2020;

-iii. taken proper and sufficient care for maintenance of adequate accounting records inaccordance with the provisions of the Companies Act 2013 for safeguarding the assets ofthe Company and for preventing and detecting fraud and other irregularities;
+iii.
+Taken proper and sufficient care for maintenance of adequate accounting recordsin accordance with the provisions of the Act for safeguarding the assets of the Companyand for preventing and detecting fraud and other irregularities;

 Employee Stock Option Scheme